adamrodger/gcloud-ctx/README.md

 gctx copy src-name dest-name --force --activate

 # show the properties of a configuration (like gcloud config configurations describe)
-# defaults to the current configuration
+gctx describe           # defaults to the current configuration gctx describe name      # describe a named configuration
-gctx describe
-gctx describe other-name

 # rename a configuration
 gctx rename old-name new-name

-# use force to overwrite an existing configuration
+gctx rename --force old-name existing-name   # use force to overwrite an existing configuration
-gctx rename --force old-name existing-name

 # show help and usage
 gctx --help